gscown/HelpScoutZaps/README.md

 # HelpScoutZaps

-JavaScript Zap actions to set custom fields and to set tags on HelpScout via Zapier
+JavaScript Zap actions to set custom fields and to set tags on Help Scout via Zapier

-# App Setup on HelpScout
+# App Setup on Help Scout

-Follow the instructions here under "OAUTH2 APPLICATION" to create an App ID and App Secret for use on HelpScout:
+Follow the instructions here under "OAUTH2 APPLICATION" to create an App ID and App Secret for use on Help Scout:

 [https://developer.helpscout.com/mailbox-api/overview/authentication/](https://developer.helpscout.com/mailbox-api/overview/authentication/)